 In Chief Architect, image objects are more than just 2D pictures.
 Images have size and height attributes, and can contain transparency information.
 In floor plan view, they display only as 2D symbols; but in 3D views, the visual information that they contain is displayed.

 To create a new plant image and save it to the library

-Note: Keep in mind that if you want this image to display like the other plant images in Chief Architect, then you may want to crop it appropriately and set the transparency information in a photo editing program before bringing in the image.
+Note: Keep in mind that if you want this image to display like the other plant images in Chief Architect, you may want to crop it appropriately and set the transparency information in a photo editing program prior to bringing in the image.

-Enter any additional information on the plant, such as a description, lighting or hardiness zone comments on the Plant Description panel.
+Enter any additional information for the plant, such as a description, or lighting or hardiness zone comments on the Plant Description panel.